nestorrente/true-json/README.md

 function SmoothScalingStrategy() { /* ... */ }
 ```

-If an unknown value is passed to the methods, `undefined` is returned:
+If an unknown value is passed to any of the methods, `undefined` is returned:

 ```javascript
 const ScalingStrategies = {